Neraste/dotfiles/README.md

 ## Customization

-Each dotfile should be customizable by a local file having the same name, prefixed by `-local`.
+Each dotfile should be customizable by a local file having the same name, suffixed by `-local`.